IvanLudvig/IvanLudvig.github.io/_posts/2023-09-18-google-random.md

     return struct.unpack('<Q', struct.pack('d', val + 1))[0] & 0x3FFFFFFFFFFFFFFF
 ```

 In the loop over each known output `point` first the symbolic xorshift is executed.
-Then `state0` is right shifted by 12 bits as in the `ToDouble` function which produces the symbolic mantissa
+Then `state0` is right shifted by 12 bits like in the `ToDouble` function which produces the symbolic mantissa
 ```python
 points = points[::-1]
 for point in points: